Panthers fumble away Senior Day to Boston College, 26-19 - The Pitt News

 Pitt’s senior starters on the defensive side of the ball — safeties Jazzee Stocker and Damar Hamlin — played nobly in their final showing at Heinz Field, leading the team with 11 and nine total tackles, respectively.
 On the other side of the ball, senior receiver Maurice Ffrench returned from a jaw injury to lead Pitt with nine receptions for 79 yards.

-Other contributors included first-year running back Vincent Davis, who led Pitt with 45 rushing yards and a touchdown on just six carries.
-First-year receiver Jared Wayne filled in admirably for the absent Taysir Mack, catching six passes for 100 yards.
+Other major contributors included first-year running back Vincent Davis, who led Pitt with 45 rushing yards and it’s lone touchdown on just six carries.
+Fellow first-year receiver Jared Wayne also filled in admirably for the absent Taysir Mack, catching six passes for 100 yards.
 Pickett completed 30 of 40 passes for 323 yards.

-Wayne’s 100-yard receiving performance was the first by a Pitt true freshman since Tyler Boyd did it five times in 2013.
+Wayne’s 100-yard receiving performance was the first by a Pitt true freshman since Tyler Boyd did it five times in 2013, and the young pass-catcher is earning praise from his teammates, including the quarterback.

 “[Wayne’s] been doing a great job, I’m so proud of him,” Pickett said.
 “He shows up every day to work.
 I’m going to keep working with him, Coach Beatty will and you know, he’s going to be a great player for us.”